stevenshave/PuLSE/README.md

 ---

 - An HTML5 compatible webbrowser to view generated reports.
 (Tested with Google Chrome 57.0.2987.133 64-bit and Mozilla Firefox 52.0.2 64-bit).
+- To decompress the sample sequencing data, a means to decompress the xz data is required.
+On linux this can be achieved with unxz and on windows 7-Zip.

 #### To compile from source